n1ru4l/envelop/website/docs/guides/adding-a-graphql-response-cache.md

 For the execution result entity IDS that could be used for invalidating the operation are the following: `User:1`, `User:2` and `User:3`.

-And also keep a register that maps entities to cache keys.
+And also keep a register that maps entities to operation cache keys.

 ```
 Entity   List of Operation cache keys that reference a entity